eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_28_Five_pounds_too_dear.md

 **Shrugging** my shoulders, I began to walk away when, a moment later, he ran after me and **thrust** the pen into my hands.

-Though he kept **throwing up his arms** in despair, he **readily** accepted the £5 I gave him.
+Though he kept throwing up his arms in despair, he **readily** accepted the £5 I gave him.

-I felt especially pleased with my wonderful bargain -- until I got back to the ship.
+I felt especially pleased with my wonderful bargain — until I got back to the ship.

 No matter how hard I tried, it was impossible to fill this beautiful pen with ink and to this day it has never written a single word!